HtmlUnit/htmlunit/README.md

 ## Features
 * Support for the HTTP and HTTPS protocols
 * Support for cookies
-* Ability to specify whether failing re ses from the server should throw exceptions or should be returned as pages of the appropriate type (based on content type)
+* Ability to specify whether failing responses from the server should throw exceptions or should be returned as pages of the appropriate type (based on content type)
 * Support for submit methods POST and GET (as well as HEAD, DELETE, ...)
 * Ability to customize the request headers being sent to the server
 * Support for HTML responses